 - 1 ½ cups chocolate chips

 - Heat oven to 375 degrees.
 Line 2 baking sheets with parchment paper.

 - Melt the butter in a small saucepan and once melted, transfer into a large bowl.
 Don't let it get too hot, we just want it starting to melt.
 Alternatively, melt butter in a large bowl in the microwave.
 While butter is still warm, whisk together with the sugars until the mixture starts to pull away from the bowl.
 The whisking should cool it enough to add the egg.

 - Add the bourbon and then the egg, whisking until egg is incorporated and the mixture is lightened in color.

 - Scoop using a #40 scoop (3 tablespoons), spacing them apart on the prepared baking sheets.
 There should be 9 cookies per baking sheet.
 Do not roll these into balls using your hands.
 Rolling the dough changes the texture of the cookies and they will not look the same.
 What makes these special is the uniqueness of each cookie.
 If you don’t have a scoop, just measure out 3 tablespoons of dough then rough up the surface with a fork.
 Sprinkle each mound with a sprinkle of sea salt, if you like.
-Bake for 11 to 12 minutes, until golden on the outside but still a little soft in the middle.
+Bake for 11 minutes, until golden on the outside but still a little soft in the middle.
 It's better to slightly undercook if you want chewy gooey cookies.
 If you cook them too long, they will be hard and crispy.
 Remove from oven and allow to cool for 5 minutes before transferring onto a cooling rack.
 Enjoy!